Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

         - Color terminators in green, CDS in blue, all other features in gold.
         - Do not display features that are restriction sites unless they are BamHI
+        - Do not display labels for restriction sites
         - For CDS labels just write "CDS here" instead of the name of the gene.

         """